 For more information call (808) 885-5669 or look on their website in the weeks before the event.

-Unfortunately, at the moment (2017) they do not offer horseback riding tours anymore, but it is possible to go on an organized hunting trip on the Parker Ranch.
+Unfortunately, at the moment (2017) the ranch does not offer horseback riding tours anymore, but it is possible to go on an organized hunting trip on the Parker Ranch.

 For more information see the hunting section at the Parker Ranch website.